-Stabilization Services provide for the immediate needs of community residents who are in crisis and unable to provide the essentials for daily living, including food and clothing.
+Stabilization Services provide for the immediate needs of community residents who are in crisis and unable to provide essentials for daily living, including food and personal care items.

-Individuals and families accessing Stabilization Services meet with a Stabilization Specialist to identify available resources and services that can help them stabilize a financial crisis.
-Services are available free of charge based on current need and can be accessed at both north and south side locations.
+Individuals and families accessing Stabilization Services can meet with a Stabilization Specialist to identify available resources and services that can help them stabilize a financial crisis.
+Services are available free of charge based on current need.

-Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to three times per calendar year.
-After the third walk-in visit, the household has the following options:
+Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to six times per calendar year.

 Monthly Food Distribution / Quarterly Commodities New Service:

-Community Action House (CAH) will provide a monthly food distribution to all low-income households in our service area beginning in March of 2014.
+Community Action House (CAH) provides a monthly food distribution to all low-income households in our service since March of 2014.
 Eligibility is income-based, and households must provide picture ID and proof of address to access service.
 Households can come each time for the monthly distribution.

 Comments from Participants